maread99/beanahead/README.md

 Alternatively, the frequency can be specified with a **[pandas frequency](https://pandas.pydata.org/docs/user_guide/timeseries.html#offset-aliases)**.
 For example "BAS-MAR" defines the frequency as the first business day of every March.

 #### Postings
-Each definition must include a posting to the account which the regular transactions will appear on the statements of.
-This will be an "Assets" account (for example, for Direct Debits) or a "Liabilities" account (for example, for regular charges to a credit card).
+Each definition must include a posting to an account which the regular transactions will appear on the statements of.
+This can be an "Assets" account (for example, for Direct Debits) or a "Liabilities" account (for example, for regular charges to a credit card).
 If the amount is variable then just stick in an estimate or the amount that you wish to budget for.

 At least one posting to an account on the 'other side' must be included (e.g. to an "Expenses" account).
 Any number of other postings can be included.

-When the regular expected transactions are later reconciled with transactions extracted from your statements, the `recon` command will update the extracted transactions with these 'other-side' postings (see [reconciling](#reconciling)).
+When the regular expected transactions are later reconciled with transactions imported from your statements, the `recon` command will update the imported transactions with these 'other-side' postings (see [reconciling](#reconciling)).

 > :information_source: If the transaction is balanced with only one 'other-side' posting then you're better off not including an amount for it.
-(By including an amount, if the extracted transaction has a different amount then you'll need to manually amend the posting on the updated extracted transaction.)
+(By including an amount, if the imported transaction has a different amount then you'll need to manually amend the posting on the updated imported transaction.)

 > :information_source: If the transaction is split between various 'other-side' postings then it will be necessary to define an amount for at least all but one of these.
-In this case, if the extracted transaction value differs from the expected transaction value then it may be necessary to revise the amounts of those postings for which estimates were included.
+In this case, if the imported transaction value differs from the expected transaction value then you may want to revise the amounts of those postings for which estimates were included.

 #### Roll
-Any generated transaction that would be dated on a weekend will be rolled forward by default to the following Monday.
+By default, any generated transaction that would be dated on a weekend will be rolled forward to the following Monday.
 This behaviour can be overriden by the 'roll' meta field.
 ```
 2022-11-13 * "ETrade Transfer" "Transfering accumulated savings to other account"
   freq: "3m"